Easy-to-read medicine information about betahistine – what it is, how to take it safely and possible side effects.

 What is betahistine?

-- It is used to treat symptoms such as dizziness, vertigo, loss of balance, ringing in the ears (tinnitus) and hearing loss associated with Meniere's disease.
+Betahistine is thought to work by improving blood flow to your brain and affecting nerve cells in your inner ear.
+It is used to treat symptoms such as dizziness, vertigo, loss of balance, ringing in your ears (tinnitus) and hearing loss associated with Meniere's disease.

 How to take betahistine